PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 With $n$ as the number of samples, $y_{true}$ as the true value of the variable and $y_{pred}$ as the predicted value of it.
 To minimize this loss, the neural network uses the partial derivative to change the weights and biases accordingly.
 This is done over and over again for every sample until the network is well-trained with the given inputs.

 Still, the developer does not only have to give some input data, train the neural network, and think all his work is done.
 Instead, other challenges have to be faced like preparing the data, choosing the right parameters and amount of input data to get the best results and avoid problems like over- or underfitting the network.
-Overfitting means that a network is trained with too many irrelevant features, called noise.
-Overfitting leads to a perfectly working system for the known data, which, on the other hand, does not work at all for unknown data, because it is too specialized on the data on which it was trained.
-Underfitting, on the other hand, occurs if the neural network was informed by too few features or regularized too much, which prevents the neural network from learning from the dataset.
 How the developer handles these difficulties and what the necessary steps are in this new kind of development will be described in chapter \ref{sec:aicycle}. [@Goodfellow-et-al-2016]

 ## Artificial Intelligence lifecycle {#sec:aicycle}